 RIFAC staff members are committed to providing courteous, professional assistance and the best possible fencing experience for you.
 We’re here to support you on every step of your fencing journey.

 Alex Ripa, Head Coach

-Alex is the Head Coach and owner of RIFAC, a former coach at Harvard University and is currently the foil/epee coach at Brown University.
+Alex is the Head Coach and owner of RIFAC, and is the Head Coach at Brown University.
 In 2016 he was named Coach of the Year by the United States Fencing Coaches Association (USFCA).
 He coaches successful international competitors, members of the US Cadet/Junior and US Veteran World Teams, Ivy League and NCAA champions, as well as national, regional and local fencers of all ages and skill levels.
 His students hold international rankings and top positions in the US national point standings, and many are recruited to fence for top colleges and universities.

 Alex trains and oversees the coaching staff at RIFAC; a successful team with a common goal of excellence for all students.

 His coaching philosophy centers on athlete individuality.
 He has created a remarkably successful physical and mental training program that has successfully produced champions in life, as well as in fencing.

 Originally from Portsmouth, RI, Alex has been fencing for nearly 40 years.
 He founded the Rhode Island Fencing Academy & Club in 1994.

 Jill has earned several national medals in both foil and epee, and has competed in World Cup competition.
 She was a member of the gold-medal RIFAC foil team at the 2001 Summer National Championships.
 In addition to her team medals, Jill earned bronze medals in individual events at the 2001 and 2003 Summer Nationals.